 - Unlike the central nervous system, the peripheral nervous system is vulnerable to mechanical injuries and toxins because no hard structure (such as vertebral column or skull) or any blood-brain barrier protects it.

-- The peripheral nervous system is divided into two parts on the basis of function; the somatic nervous system and the autonomic nervous system.
+- The peripheral nervous system is divided into two parts based on function; the somatic nervous system and the autonomic nervous system.

 What Is The Peripheral Nervous System Made Up Of – What Does The Peripheral Nervous System Consist Of – What Makes Up The Peripheral Nervous System